spetlr-org/spetlr/docs/configuration/README.md

 The `Configurator` can be configured with json or yaml files.
 The files must contain the following structure:
 - top level objects are resources
-- each resource must have one of three shapes:
+- each resource must have one of these shapes:
+  - a string (can contain substitutions, see below)
-  - a single key named 'alias' to refer to another resource
+  - a dict with a single key named 'alias' to refer to another resource
-  - two keys called 'release' and 'debug', each containing resource details
+  - a dict with two keys called 'release' and 'debug', each containing resource details
   - resource details consisting of a dictionary of attributes, in the case of describing a hive table or database, a certain scheme needs to be followed as described below.
 However, it is possible to use any structure to describe